michael2012z/BitBible/markdown/KJV/files/Exod.md

 2. This month shall be unto you the beginning of months: it shall be the first month of the year to you.

-3. Speak ye unto all the congregation of Israel, saying, In the tenth day of this month they shall take to them every man a lamb, according to the house of their fathers, a lamb for an house:lamb: or, kid
+3. Speak ye unto all the congregation of Israel, saying, In the tenth day of this month they shall take to them every man a lamb, according to the house of their fathers, a lamb for an house:

 4. And if the household be too little for the lamb, let him and his neighbour next unto his house take it according to the number of the souls; every man according to his eating shall make your count for the lamb.

-5. Your lamb shall be without blemish, a male of the first year: ye shall take it out from the sheep, or from the goats:of…: Heb. son of a year
+5. Your lamb shall be without blemish, a male of the first year: ye shall take it out from the sheep, or from the goats:

-6. And ye shall keep it up until the fourteenth day of the same month: and the whole assembly of the congregation of Israel shall kill it in the evening.in…: Heb. between the two evenings
+6. And ye shall keep it up until the fourteenth day of the same month: and the whole assembly of the congregation of Israel shall kill it in the evening.

 7. And they shall take of the blood, and strike it on the two side posts and on the upper door post of the houses, wherein they shall eat it.